crytic/building-secure-contracts/not-so-smart-contracts/cosmos/non_determinism/README.md

 ## Example

-Below we can see an iteration over a `amounts` `map`.
-If `k.GetPool` fails for more than one `asset`, then different nodes will fail with different errors, causing the chain to halt.
+The following example demonstrates an iteration over a `map` of `amounts`.
+If `k.GetPool` fails for more than one `asset`, different nodes will produce different errors, causing the chain to halt.

 ```go
 func (k msgServer) CheckAmounts(goCtx context.Context, msg *types.MsgCheckAmounts) (*types.MsgCheckAmountsResponse, error) {